-Credit risk is the risk that the Company will not meet its obligations under a financial instrument or previous contract having a financial risk.
+Credit risk is the risk that the Company will not meet its obligations under a financial instrument or previous contract relating to a financial asset.
 The Company is exposed to credit risk from its operating activities, primarily trade receivables and from its financing activities, including deposits with banks, term deposits, advances and other forms of instruments.